The following lesson was made for Yael Rice’s Fall 2020 digital art history course at Amherst College, September 18th, 2020.

-Some tips from Miriam Posner before we begin:
+Some practical tips from Miriam Posner before we begin:

 A reminder that Palladio is still under development, so it can be buggy and slow!